ad-egg/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 This C program prints all possible combinations of single-digit numbers using the `putchar` function.
 ### 10-print_comb2.c
 This C program prints the numbers from `00` to `99`.
+### 100-print_comb3.c
+This C program prints all possible different combinations of two digits.